 But building a process is a process in and of itself.
 And you’ll see success by sussing out 3 specific things:

 Google the definition of framework and this is what you get: “a basic structure underlying a system, concept, or text.”

 Structure is what we’re after.
-Before implementing anything, we need to understand (and document!) how this process will work behind-the-scenes.
-What are the buckets of tasks that need to get done, what are the time frames, and who are the major players?
+Before implementing anything, we need to understand (and document!) how this process will work.
+What needs to get done, what are the timeframes, and who are the major players?